nbrandes/SlideGallery/README.md

 ### For Swift Packages

-Add a dependency in your your `Package.swift`
+Add a dependency in your `Package.swift`

 ```swift
 .package(url: "https://github.com/nbrandes/SlideGallery.git"),